 In the past, we have discussed the different types of collagen and important sources of each type.
 These collagen types each have a different makeup.
 Some collagen peptides contain more amino acids than others.
 The increased amount of amino acids leads to greater stability of the protein, especially when temperatures rise.
 In the end, the most heat tolerant collagen types are I and III, with type I being the most stable of all.
 The best sources of these collagen types are bovine and fish collagen products.

 At 100 degrees Celsius (212 degrees Fahrenheit), water begins to boil and turns into a vapor.
 That means a hot liquid can’t even begin to approach the 300 C (572 F) necessary to destroy the most stable collagen proteins.
-And remember that if your supplement says hydrolyzed collagen or collagen peptides that it is already denatured to make it more bioavailable, so you don’t have to consider whether the heat will denature your supplement.
+And remember that if your supplement says hydrolyzed collagen or collagen peptides that it is already denatured to make it more bioavailable, so you don’t have to consider whether the collagen and heat will denature your supplement.

 So the short answer is that if you buy the right supplement, putting collagen in coffee, tea, broth, or other hot beverages is totally fine.
 Collagen and heat are not enemies.
 At least, not at the temperatures you are going to be using in your home kitchen.
 You can even bake with collagen (as long as you aren’t making pizza and tossing it in a pizza oven at full blast).